Beluga whale: Head and neck

 Like most toothed whales, the beluga has a compartment found at the centre of the forehead that contains an organ used for echolocation called a melon, which contains fatty tissue.
 The shape of the beluga's head is unlike that of any other cetacean, as the melon is extremely bulbous, lobed and visible as a large frontal prominence.
 Another distinctive characteristic it possesses is the melon is malleable; its shape is changed during the emission of sounds.
 The beluga is able to change the shape of its head by blowing air around its sinuses to focus the emitted sounds.
 This organ contains fatty acids, mainly isovaleric acid (60.1%) and long-chain branched acids (16.9%), a very different composition from its body fat, and which could play a role in its echolocation system.

 Unlike many dolphins and whales, the seven vertebrae in the neck are not fused together, allowing the animal to turn its head laterally without needing to rotate its body.
 This gives the head a lateral manoeuvrability that allows an improved field of view and movement and helps in catching prey and evading predators in deep water.
 The rostrum has about eight to ten small, blunt and slightly curved teeth on each side of the jaw and a total of 36 to 40 teeth.
 Belugas do not use their teeth to chew, but for catching hold of their prey; they then tear them up and swallow them nearly whole.

-Belugas only have a single spiracle, which is located on the top of the head behind the melon, and has a muscular covering, allowing it to be completely sealed.
-Under normal conditions, the spiracle is closed and an animal must contract the muscular covering to open the spiracle.
+Belugas have one blowhole, which is located on the top of the head behind the melon, and has a muscular covering, allowing it to be completely sealed.
+Under normal conditions, the blowhole is closed and an animal must contract the muscular covering to open the blowhole.
 A beluga's thyroid gland is larger than that of terrestrial mammals—weighing three times more than that of a horse—which helps it to maintain a greater metabolism during the summer when it lives in river estuaries.
 It is the marine cetacean that most frequently develops hyperplastic and neoplastic lesions of the thyroid.